 The information below is for general educational purposes and is not legal advice.

-A new law, the Ban on Non-Compete Agreements Amendment Act of 2020, takes effect on March 16, 2021.
+A new law, the Ban on Non-Compete Agreements Amendment Act of 2020, will take effect later this year.
 The law bans the use of non-compete clauses for most workers in the District.

 What is a non-compete clause?

 A non-compete clause in an employment contract prohibits the worker from pursuing employment similar to their current role, working for another employer who competes against their current employer, or operating their own business.
 A non-compete clause can vary in terms of time period and geographic scope but, in effect, these clauses limit employees’ job opportunities.

 Non-compete provisions harm workers and labor markets by limiting opportunities for workers and making it harder for businesses to recruit workers.
 Across industries and wage-levels, non-compete agreements have been shown to reduce worker wages.
 Banning non-compete agreements ensures that workers are free to look for new jobs, keep multiple jobs, and start their own businesses.

 What does the Ban on Non-Compete Agreements Amendment Act of 2020 do?